skip to content

 00:45:55 - Dev Agrawal

-Everything has already been updated, which is very different from what building apps looks like might look like without sync engine where you have to do a bunch of query, dot invalidate, refetch this data, update this piece of cache.
+Everything has already been updated, which is very different from what building apps might look like without a sync engine, where you have to do a bunch of query.invalidate, refetch this data, update this piece of cache.
 None of that exists here.

 00:46:12 - Anthony Campolo

 Yeah, no, totally.
-It's so funny because this is exactly what it was like using Redwood because you had Apollo had used query, you would have code that looks very, very similar to what we're looking at here in terms of the declarative nature of it.
-You just have the query and it didn't run SQL.
-You would run a GraphQL query, but it would still be the same basic thing.
-It's always funny that every couple of years will go by they're like, oh, here's another thing people are trying to figure out now that we had years ago.
-People just would have used GraphQL.
+It's so funny because this is exactly what it was like using Redwood, because Apollo had useQuery, and you would have code that looks very, very similar to what we're looking at here in terms of the declarative nature of it.
+You just have the query, and you didn't run SQL, you would run a GraphQL query, but it would still be kind of the same basic thing.
+So it's always funny that every couple of years go by and they're like, oh, here's another thing people are trying to figure out now that we had years ago.
+People just would've used GraphQL.

 00:46:47 - Dev Agrawal